Queen Elizabeth II Dies Aged 96 - UrduPoint

 She also endured a scandal involving her second son Prince Andrew, whose friendship with convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell saw him settle a civil claim for sexual assault in the United States.

-He, his eldest son Prince William, who now becomes heir, and his wife, Catherine, began to assume more of the queen's official roles.
+He, Prince William, who now becomes heir and his wife, Catherine, began to assume more of the queen's official roles.

 The coronavirus pandemic and her advanced years forced her into the splendid isolation of Windsor Castle, west of London.